-A favorite trek by horseback on Isabela Island is up to the top of the Seirra Negra volcano.
-Trips start early in the morning to avoid the heat and make it to the six-mile wide crater just in time for the sun to burn through the morning clouds.
+A favorite trek by horseback on Isabela Island is up to the top of the Sierra Negra volcano.
+Trips start early in the morning to avoid the heat and make it to the six-mile-wide crater just in time for the sun to burn through the morning clouds.
 The trip starts at sea level and continues through the cloud forest; the last leg is above the tree line through barren volcanic fields to the summit.

 San Cristobal is another great spot to jump in the saddle and head into the hillside of the highlands of the islands.
 Tours normally stop at El Junco Lagoon before continuing on into the higher elevations.

-The Galapagos Islands are considered to be one of the best diving sites in the world because of the incredible variety of marine life that the fertile waters attract from all over the world.
-During the dry season between July and December, the cool waters of the Huboldt Current mix with the warmer waters of the islands, creating a sprawling eco-system that is teaming with schools of fish, whales, whale sharks, sea turtles and sea lions, dolphins, and rays.
+The Galapagos Islands are considered to be one of the best diving sites in the world because of the incredible variety of marine life that the fertile waters attract.
+During the dry season between July and December, the cool waters of the Humboldt Current mix with the warmer waters of the islands, creating a sprawling eco-system that is teaming with schools of fish, whales, whale sharks, sea turtles, and sea lions, dolphins, and rays.

-Exploring alongside hammerhead sharks is a favorite moment for divers of all levels, and sites like Gordon Rocks off of San Cristobal, and the point at the mouth of the Seymour channel are good spots to find hammerheads, as well as sea turtles and lions, rays, and massive schools of reef fish that feed and clean themselves around tropical coral reefs.
+Exploring alongside hammerhead sharks is a favorite moment for divers of all levels.
+Sites like Gordon Rocks off of San Cristobal and the point at the mouth of the Seymour channel are good spots to find hammerheads, as well as sea turtles and lions, rays, and massive schools of reef fish that feed and clean themselves around tropical coral reefs.

-The Guy Fawkes and Puento Carrion dive sites are perfect for beginning and intermediate divers.
-Guy Fawkes is a set of submerged volcanic tuff cones; sloping walls descend deep into the depths where eels, rays, and white-tipped reef sharks clean themselves on the coral admidst thousands of reef fish.
-Puento Carrion is another feeding ground for hammerhead sharks and is one of the best place to photograph white and black tipped reef sharks.
+Isla Guy Fawkes and Punta Carrion dive sites are perfect for beginning and intermediate divers.
+Isla Guy Fawkes is a set of submerged volcanic tuff cones; sloping walls descend deep into the depths where eels, rays, and white-tipped reef sharks clean themselves on the coral amidst thousands of reef fish.
+Puerto Carrion is another feeding ground for hammerhead sharks and is one of the best places to photograph white and black-tipped reef sharks.